 a.
 This award recognizes outstanding contributions by a graduate student to the department, animal science profession, animal industry and/or broader community through their service and leadership activities.
-Both MS and PhD students are eligible for this award, and selection is based on nominations from the Animal Science department community.
+Both MS and PhD students are eligible for this award, and selection is based on nominations from the departmental community.